manishshettym/blog/content/2023/dspy-assertions-a-pr-reviews-pov.md

 That's it!
 We can now use DSPy to compile a reviewer that satisfies these assertions and suggestions.
 Our paper evaluates these new constructs and finds that resulting programs are more robust and performant!

-## Conclusion
+### Conclusion

-DSPy assertions are a powerful tool for guiding LMs toward desired outputs.
+LM assertions are simple powerful constructs for guiding LMs toward desired outputs.
 There are natural connections between traditional program synthesis and self-refining LM programs with assertions.
 We are excited to explore these connections further and build a next-generation programming paradigm.